-After years of campaigning by PETA, our international affiliates, and relentless activists around the world, Canada Goose is ending its use of fur!
+After years of campaigning by PETA entities and relentless activists around the world, Canada Goose is ending its use of fur!

 PETA supporters have been showing up in droves to demonstrations outside Canada Goose stores and meetings and even at the home of CEO Dani Reiss.
 And they’ve been bombarding the company’s inboxes every day with messages demanding that it stop using the fur of coyotes who were trapped and violently killed.

 PETA has been running a near-constant stream of ads targeting the company on billboards, buses, bus shelters, bike racks, and everywhere else we could get the message out.
 We became a Canada Goose shareholder so we could apply pressure in the boardroom.